HashiCorp Vault and MariaDB

 Vault is open source software for secret management provided by HashiCorp.
 It is designed to avoid sharing secrets of various types, like passwords and private keys.
 When building automation, Vault is a good solution to avoid storing secrets in plain text in a repository.

-MariaDB and Vault may relate each other in several ways:
+MariaDB and Vault may relate to each other in several ways:

 - MariaDB (and MySQL) can be used as a secret engine, a component which stores, generates, or encrypts data.